LAAC-LSCP/ChildProject/docs/source/install.rst

 The following instructions will let you install the following packages inside a self-contained conda environment:

- - **ChildProject**, the package that is documented here, follow the main installation instructions to get it
+ - **ChildProject** (and dependencies), the package that is documented here, follow the main installation instructions to get it
- - **DataLad**, a python software for the management and delivery of scientific data.
+ - **DataLad** (and dependencies), a python software for the management and delivery of scientific data.
 Although ChildProject may work without it, a number of datasets of daylong recordings of children require it.
 We advise to work with it alongside ChildProject.
 Follow the instructions in the section "Datalad installation" to get it as well.

 This installation procedure requires a package able to handle conda environments.
 We recommend using `micromamba <https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html>`__ but you can use any alternative.
 A very common alternative is anaconda (conda command).
 If you are not sure you have conda or